-Senate Bill 425 would amend the Michigan Transportation Fund law to do the following:
+Senate Bill 425 (S-1) would amend the Michigan Transportation Fund law to do the following:

-- -- Require the Michigan Department of Transportation (MDOT) to establish a local grade separation grant program, and to provide grants to cities, villages, and county road commissions. - -- Require MDOT to establish a review process for considering funding applications and to notify applicants within 120 days after receiving the funding application whether it was approved or rejected. - -- Require MDOT, before releasing local grade separation funds, to enter into an agreement with the recipient, and specify the provisions that would have to be included in the agreement. - -- Require MDOT to issue a report to the Legislature pertaining to the use of funds from the grant program.
+- -- Require the Michigan Department of Transportation (MDOT) to establish a local grade separation grant program, and to provide grants to cities, villages, and county road commissions. - -- Require MDOT to establish a review process for considering funding applications and to notify applicants within 180 days after receiving the funding application whether it was approved or rejected. - -- Allow grant funds to be used for any stage of design and construction related to a grade separation project or a project that improved traffic at a rail crossing without a full grade separation. - -- Require MDOT, before releasing local grade separation funds, to enter into an agreement with the recipient, and specify the provisions that would have to be included in the agreement. - -- Require MDOT to issue a report to the Legislature pertaining to the use of funds from the grant program.

-Senate Bill 427 would amend the Michigan Transportation Fund law to create the "Local Grade Separation Fund" within the State Treasury and provide for the disposition of money from the Fund.
+Senate Bill 427 (S-1) would amend the Michigan Transportation Fund law to create the "Local Grade Separation Fund" within the State Treasury and provide for the disposition of money from the Fund.